 Establishing a reciprocal relationship with families is critical to the development of healthy, successful learners.
 In a high quality early education program, frequent two-way communication is established and maintained, and families are presented with multiple opportunities to participate in activities and decisions that concern their children.
-There is an understanding of the context in which the children are living, and families are linked with a variety of services and/or resources based on identified needs.
+There is an understanding of the context in which the children are living and families are linked with a variety of services and/or resources based on identified needs.
 Developing mutual respect, cooperation, and a shared responsibility for the child helps the family to see that they are a valued partner within the learning community.

-PROGRAM GUIDELINE 5.1 There is two-way communication between staff and families on a regular basis.
+There is two-way communication between staff and families on a regular basis.

 Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 5.1.a.
 A program handbook is given to families as they begin services and includes the following information: program philosophy and goals; program calendar; child attendance policy; use of inclusive practices age appropriate methods and experiences used to attain program goals; expectations for parent/family participation; ways families can promote learning at home and within the community to help their children be successful in an early education environment; and home learning activities that can help parents prepare their child for transition into, within and between programs.

-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 5.1.b.
+5.1.b.
 Communication is positive and respectful, even when problems are being discussed.
-Communication with all parents is sustained in the following ways: Periodic home visits may be conducted with each family; Regularly scheduled newsletters contain information about early education and extended- learning activities, available resources within the program and community as well as opportunities that will facilitate smooth transitions into, within, and between programs; Parent meetings are scheduled regularly; Informal phone calls, notes and other communication occur regularly; A parent area within the early education environment or nearby may include a place to sit and relax, a bulletin board, parent books, and other resources; Every effort is made by the program to communicate with all families; and Program staff are respectful and responsive to all attempts at communication by families, including non-verbal messages and/or cues. mant-roddier Supplemental mulcators Kinuci garteri Suppienientai inuicators 5.1.c.
-Families are encouraged to contribute information when determining goals for their child and in assessing their child's growth and development.5.1.d.
-Conferences are held at least twice a year with families to discuss children's on-going developmental progress.
+Communication with all parents is sustained in the following ways: Periodic home visits may be conducted with each family; Regularly scheduled newsletters contain information about early education and extended- learning activities, available resources within the program and community as well as opportunities that will facilitate smooth transitions into, within, and between programs; Parent meetings are scheduled regularly; A parent area within the early education environment or nearby may include a place to sit and relax, a bulletin board, parent books, and other resources; Every effort is made by the program to communicate with all families; and Program staff are respectful and responsive to all attempts at communication by families, including nonverbal messages and/or cues.
+5.1.c.
+Families are encouraged to contribute information when determining goals for their child and in assessing their child's growth and development.
+5.1.d.
+Conferences are held at least twice a year with families to discuss children's ongoing developmental progress.
 When necessary, referrals for further screenings and/or evaluations are made.
 5.1.e.
 Program personnel recognize cultural differences in families' perceptions of educational systems.
 Program personnel give families time to understand the concepts of collaborative and reciprocal teacher-family relationships.